-The Silver&Fit® Healthy Aging and Exercise Program This program is offered to eligible Medicare Advantage beneficiaries and group retirees.
-As a Silver&Fit member, you have the following options available at no cost to you:

-- online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos. - 8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes®. - Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
+ealthy Aging and Exercise Program \$0 Copay B Healthy Aging and Exercise Program Unlimited Visits beneficiaries and offered to eligible Medicare Advantage d group retirees.
+As a Silver&Fit member, you ing options available at no cost to you: • Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos. • 8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes®. • Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
 You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
-Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. - Home Fitness Kits: You are eligible to receive one home fitness kit per benefit year from a variety of fitness categories. - The Silver&Fit ConnectedTM tool for tracking your activity. - Rewards, such as hats and pins, for reaching new milestones. - Online Healthy Aging classes. - Online quarterly newsletter.

-The Silver&Fit program has Something for Everyone®!
-Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.

-The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty
+Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. • Home Fitness Kits: You are eligible to receive one home fitness kit per benefit year from a variety of fitness categories. • The Silver&Fit Connected TM tool for tracking your activity. • Rewards, such as hats and pins, for reaching new milestones. • Online Healthy Aging classes. • Online quarterly newsletter.
+The Silver&Fit program has Something for Everyone®! services that call for an added fee are not part it program and will not be reimbursed. program is provided by American Specialty Inc., a subsidiary of American Specialty